Ken Irvine: Post-playing

 Irvine was diagnosed with chronic myeloid leukaemia in 1983.
-On 22 December 1990, Irvine died of the disease at the age of 50 in Brisbane.
+On 22 December 1990, he died of the disease at the age of 50 in Brisbane.
 North Sydney Oval's Ken Irvine Scoreboard was named in his honour in 1991.

 Accolades

 Irvine was inducted into the Australian Rugby League Hall of Fame in 2004.
 In August, 2006 he was named at winger in the North Sydney Bears' Team of the Century.

-In 2006 Ken Irvine was named on the wing for the Manly Sea Eagles Dream Team to celebrate the club's 60th anniversary.
+In 2006 Irvine was named on the wing for the Manly Sea Eagles Dream Team to celebrate the club's 60th anniversary.
 The team, selected by a panel of selectors which featured former Manly-Warringah administrator Ken Arthurson, respected rugby league writer Ian Heads, the club Chairman Kerry Sibraa and journalist Phil Rothfield, included six of Irvine's teammates from the 1972 and 1973 premiership teams.

 In 2007 Irvine was selected by a panel of experts as a winger in an Australian 'Team of the 50s'.